 Unit prices may be used as a component of fixed price and cost-plus contracts.

 7.2 Assigning Responsibility for the Design and Construction of a Project

 Construction risk is primarily managed through the contractual provisions between the owner and the contractor.
 Most construction contracts, including the popular American Institute of Architects (AIA) contract documents, include basic warranties and indemnification provisions.
 The scope of and exclusions from these provisions are often negotiated.
 Indemnification provisions are enforceable under Tennessee law, subject to certain limitations and requirements.
-Tennessee recognises the nearly “universal rule that there can be no recovery where there was concurrent negligence of both the indemnitor and the indemnitee unless the indemnity contract provides for indemnification in such case by ‘clear and unequivocal terms;’ and general words will not be read as expressing such intent” (Kroger Co. v Giem, 387 SW 2d 620, 624 (Tenn.
-1964)).
-Also, an indemnity provision in a construction contract that purports to indemnify a party for damages caused by such party’s sole negligence would be void under Tennessee law as being against public policy (TCA § 62-6-123).
+Tennessee recognises the nearly “universal rule that there can be no recovery where there was concurrent negligence of both the indemnitor and the indemnitee unless the indemnity contract provides for indemnification in such case by ‘clear and unequivocal terms;’ and general words will not be read as expressing such intent” (Kroger Co v Giem, 387 SW 2d 620, 624 (Tennessee 1964)).

 7.5 Additional Forms of Security to Guarantee a Contractor’s Performance